CodedbYBlank/AutoMeetLogger/README.md

 - Press Win + R, type shell:startup and hit Enter.
 - Copy your .exe shortcut into this folder.

-Now Ivy~ will start automatically whenever your PC boots up
+Now It will start automatically whenever your PC boots up

 # Run on Linux startup